jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 .eslintcache
 ```

 With this setup we'll ignore `node_modules`.
-Again, when we release our action we'll want to include these files.
-If we don't we'll need users of our action to install them which will not only take 25 to 30 seconds but will require extra steps in the calling workflow.
+Again, when we release our action we'll need the dependencies included.
+If we don't include them, we'll need users of our action to install them which will not only take 25 to 30 seconds but will require extra steps in the calling workflow.

 ## Packages & Dependencies